isaacmg/twitterStream/readme.md

 //Alternatively you could also pass null
 Filter f = new Filter(relevantWords,null,null);
 ```
-Check Filter.java to see how to this works.
-Over the next few weeks we will be adding more details as well.
+Over the next few weeks I will be adding more details and some more examples.
+Feel free to reach out if you have any questions/issues.
 **More info to come soon**